-- or 6.6 applies, the Director shall report the values of all tenders received and the reasons for selecting the preferred tender. - 6.8 All contracts entered into by the Council shall be completed (subject to delegated financial limits) in accordance with the following requirements.
+- 6.7 Where the Director wishes to accept a tender other than the lowest acceptable tender, full supporting documentation must be kept to evidence why the lowest acceptable tender was not accepted.
+If the tender is one to which paragraphs 6.5 or 6.6 apply, the Director shall report the values of all tenders received and the reasons for selecting the preferred tender. - 6.8 All contracts entered into by the Council shall be completed (subject to delegated financial limits) in accordance with the following requirements.

-Total Value Method of Completion Signed By Up to and including £5,000 Council's official written order Responsible Officer £5,000 to £100,000 Acceptance Letter or Council's official order Responsible Officer Over £100,000 Signed contract or execution under seal if required to give the contract legal efficacy or to reflect established industry practice Responsible Officer or executed under seal by Borough Solicitor
+Total Value Method of Completion Signed By Up to and including £5,000 Purchase order or oral Responsible Officer £5,000 to the Supplies and Services Threshold Purchase order or contract Responsible Officer Over the Supplies and Services Threshold Signed contract or execution under seal if required to give the contract legal efficacy or to reflect established industry practice Responsible Officer or executed under seal by Borough Solicitor

-6.9 It is advised that all contracts should as a matter of good practice be signed or sealed before the supply, service or construction work begins.
+6.9 It is advised that all contracts should as a matter of good practice be signed or sealed before the supply, service or work begins.